-\textbf{Data:} We finally evaluate our method on a real-world medical case study.
-For this, we use data from the International Stroke Trial \cite{Sandercock.2011}, which is a randomized control trial (RCT) that examines the treatment outcomes for early administration of aspirin, heparin, a combination of both, or none on acute ischaemic stroke.
+\underline{$\bullet$~\textbf{Real-world medical data:}}~ We evaluate our method on a real-world medical case study.
+For this, we use data from the International Stroke Trial \citep{Sandercock.2011}, which is a randomized control trial (RCT) that examines the outcomes for early administration of aspirin, heparin, a combination of both, or none on acute ischaemic stroke.
+Importantly, this means that there are \emph{four different} treatments available.
 The advantage of an RCT over observational data is that we can estimate the ground truth value function without bias, as the true propensity score is known.
-Our aim is to find the optimal treatment strategy based on patient covariates in order to prolong the \emph{time-to-death or censoring} (TD) outcome variable (in days).
+Our aim is to find the optimal treatment strategy based on patient covariates in order to prolong the \emph{time-to-death} (TD) outcome variable (in days).

 For this, we artificially introduce unobserved confounding as follows: In the training dataset, we randomly drop $60\%$ of the untreated patients whose diastolic blood pressure is larger than the average, as well as $60\%$ of the patients who received aspirin and whose blood pressure is lower than average.
 Then, we remove the diastolic blood pressure variable.
 Thereby, we introduce \emph{unobserved} confounding in the training dataset.